Care Planning Level 2

 The course content aligns with several guidelines and standards, including NICE (National Institute for Health and Care Excellence) guidelines NG53, NG61 , and NG108 .
 These guidelines provide evidence-based recommendations for various aspects of care planning.
 Additionally, the course is mapped to the National Occupational Standard SFHGEN39, which sets out the competencies required for effective care planning.

 Upon successful completion of the course, learners will be awarded a certificate that is valid for three years.
 This certificate serves as evidence of the individual's proficiency in person-centred care planning and their commitment to providing high-quality care.
+The course costs £365 for up to 12 learners.
+Prices may vary based on your requirements.

 - Describe the practical application of a care plan, giving examples